line/line-sdk-ios-swift/README.md

 3. Build and run the `LineSDKSample` scheme.

-The starter app should launches.
+The starter app should launch.